anvouk/lua-resty-jwt-verification/README.md

 ### jwks.verify_jwt_with_jwks

-**syntax**: *jwt, err = jwks.verify_jwt_with_jwks(jwt_token, jwks_endpoint, jwt_options?)*
+**syntax**: *jwt, err = jwks.verify_jwt_with_jwks(jwt_token, jwks_endpoint, jws_options?)*

-Given a jwt_token as a string, verify its signature with JWKS provided by the HTTP service found at jwks_endpoint.
+Given a signed jwt_token as a string, verify its signature with JWKS provided by the HTTP service found at jwks_endpoint.

-On success, the decrypted/verified JWT is returned as a lua table, otherwise nil and an error are returned.
+On success, the verified JWT is returned as a lua table, otherwise nil and an error are returned.

-The optional parameter `jwt_options` can be passed to configure the token validator when calling [jwt.verify](#jwtverify) after having successfully fetched the JWKS.
+The optional parameter `jws_options` can be passed to configure the token validator when calling [jwt.verify](#jwtverify) after having successfully fetched the JWKS.
 See [jwt.verify](#jwtverify) respective docs for more info about which options can be passed.

-> **Note**: As of this document, It's possible to verify any JWS using this method but no JWE: It's in the planned
-> features to implement section.

 ```lua
 local jwks = require("resty.jwt-verification-jwks")